rumothy/refactoring/01-AFirstExample/README.md

 ## Comments on the Starting Program

 What are your thoughts on the design of this program?
 The first thing I'd say is that its's tolerable as it is--a program so short doesn't require any dep structure to be comprehensible.
 But remember my earlier point that I have to keep examples small.
-Imagin this program on a larger scale--perhaps hundreds of lines long.
+Imagine this program on a larger scale--perhaps hundreds of lines long.
 At that size, a single inline function is hard to understand.

 Given that the program works, isn't any statement about its structure merely an aesthetic judgement, a dislike of "ugly" code?
 After all, the compiler doesn't care whether the code is ugly or clean.
 But when I change the system, there is a human involved, and humans do care.
 A poorly designed system is hard to change--because it is difficult to figure out what to change and how these changes will interact with the existing code to get the behavior I want.
 And if it is hard to figure out what to change, there is a good chance that I will make mistakes and introduce bugs.